Causes of Female Incontinence

 Helping Women Manage Leaks Every Day

 As you work to improve your bladder control, protective hygiene can help you manage moisture, odor, and freshness whenever leaks happen.
 Just like deodorant or toothpaste, protective hygiene can be used on a daily basis to keep you feeling fresh, clean, and comfortable around the clock.
 You can use it alone, or as one part of your incontinence management plan.
 Wondering which brand to use?
-Prevail® is the #1 ranked protective hygiene brand in healthcare,* so we keep you dry and comfortable, even on your most active days.
+Prevail® is a leading protective hygiene brand in healthcare, so we keep you dry and comfortable, even on your most active days.
 See our full range of products for women here.

 Don't Be Afraid to Talk About Bladder Leakage